 Escalier du Quai-du-roi / Escalier du Cul-de-Sac

 Two sets of charming, narrow picturesque small stairs hides between historical houses.
-Wider than the escalier du Quai-du-Roi, both allows you to access Boulevard Champlain and rue du Petit-Champlain.
+Wider than the Escalier du Quai-du-Roi, both allow you to access Boulevard Champlain and rue du Petit-Champlain.
 Cul-de-Sac stands for dead-end, don’t worry it is not the case here.

 For an overview of Quebec click here.

 For all posts on Quebec City click here.